Meet the Planning Committee

 Fred Davis, Fred Davis Corporation

-Ian Finlayson, Massachusetts Department of Energy Resources (DOER)
+Ian Finlayson, MA Department of Energy Resources (DOER)

 Ted Hetzel, Fitzemeyer & Tocci